-The de minimis Regulation states that a group of linked enterprises is considered as one single undertaking for the application of the de minimis rule, but that enterprises which have no relationship with each other except for the fact that each of them has a direct link to the same public body or bodies are not treated as being linked to each other.
-The specific situation of enterprises controlled by the same public body or bodies, which may have an independent power of decision, is therefore taken into account.
+The de minimis Regulation states that a group of linked enterprises is considered as one single undertaking for the application of the de minimis rule.
+However, enterprises that have no relationship with each other, except for the fact that each of them has a direct link to the same public body or bodies, should not be treated as being linked to each other.
+The specific situation of enterprises controlled by the same public body or bodies, in which the enterprises may have an independent power of decision, should therefore be taken into account.

-In terms of Article 5 of the de minimis Regulation, de minimis aid granted under this measure may be cumulated with de minimis aid granted in accordance with Commission Regulation (EU) 2023/2832.
+In terms of Article 5 of the de minimis Regulation, de minimis aid granted under this measure may be cumulated with de minimis aid granted in accordance with

+Commission Regulation (EU) 2023/2832.
 It may be cumulated with de minimis aid granted in accordance with Commission Regulations (EU) No 1408/2013 and (EU) No 717/2014 up to the relevant ceiling laid down in Article 3(2) of the de minimis Regulation.